sinaBaharlouei/I-CONVEX/readme.md

     ClusteringReads/Clustering$ chmod 777 commands.sh
     ClusteringReads/Clustering$ ./commands.sh
     ```
-At the end, you should have a file MergedClusters.csv and a folder clusters containing subfolders each of which represents a cluster.
+At the end, the reads and their corresponding cluster identifiers will be written in **MergedClusters.csv**.
+Moreover, a folder clusters containing subfolders each of which represents a cluster
+will be created.

-## Run Pre-clustering on a High Performance Computing(HPC) server(Minimal version)
+## Run Pre-clustering on a High Performance Computing(HPC) server (Advanced version)
+Running Pre-clustering on an HPC server makes the pre-clustering part tremendously faster; However, it has more details compared to the basic version.

 ### Split the Original File:
 In the first step, the original file is split into the chunks, each of which contains 50K reads.